nuwave/lighthouse/docs/master/performance/query-caching.md

 ## Query validation caching

 Lighthouse can cache the result of the query validation process as well.
 It only caches queries without errors.
 `QueryComplexity` validation can not be cached as it is dependent on the query, so it is always executed.

 Query validation caching is disabled by default.
-You can enable it by setting `validation_cache.enable` to `true` in the configuration in `config/lighthouse.php`.
+You can enable it by setting `validation_cache.enable` to `true` in `config/lighthouse.php`.

 ## Testing caveats